AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-roles.md

 - [Roles best practices](xref:ccRoles#roles-bp)

-## Procedure

-Follow the procedure to create role.
+Follow the procedure to create a role.

 1. In the left pane, select **Security** > **Roles**.